1946 Boston Red Sox season: Overview

 The Red Sox never turned back, winning 12 straight decisions from May 29 through June 11, including their second three-game sweep of the Tigers.
 On June 11, the Red Sox were 41–9, 10 games ahead of the Yankees.
 From June 5 through July 21, in 48 games, Ted Williams had a batting average of .399, with 18 home runs and 52 runs batted in.
 The Red Sox swept the Tigers for the third time that year on July 11–13.
 On July 14, Williams hit three home runs in a game.
 The Red Sox swept their rivals, the Yankees, in a double-header at Yankee Stadium on September 2, expanding their lead to 15.5 games ahead of the Yankees and 18 games ahead of the Tigers.
-The Red Sox clinched the American League pennant on September 13.
+The Red Sox clinched the American League pennant on September 13, off of an inside-the-park home run hit by Ted Williams, the only one of his major-league career.
 It was their first pennant since 1918, when they won the World Series.
 The Red Sox ended the season 12 games ahead of the Tigers and 17 games ahead of the Yankees.

 The Red Sox played a three-game series against an American League all star team following the end of the regular season and the beginning of the World Series.
 While the Red Sox had clinched in September, the St Louis Cardinals and Brooklyn Dodgers would play a three-game playoff for the National League pennant, pushing back the start of the World Series.
 The Red Sox hosted the three game exhibition series beginning October 1, 1946, at Fenway Park.
 The Red Sox won two of three, but Williams exacerbated his injury which would plague him in the Series against St. Louis.